diegovillacis10/diegovillacis10/README.md

 Fullstack Web Engineer
 ----------------------

-Passionate about building high performance teams and strong focus on results and desired outcomes and how to best achieve them.
-Committed to lifelong learning and personal development.

-* 🌍  I'm based in Ecuador 🇪🇨 (Currently working remotely 🧑‍💻)
+* 🌍  I'm based in Ecuador 🇪🇨 Currently working remotely 🧑‍💻
 * ✉️   You can contact me at [diegovillacis101@gmail.com](mailto:diegovillacis101@gmail.com)
 * 🚀  I'm currently working on [ThoughtWorks](http://www.thoughtworks.com/)
+* 🤝  I'm open to collaborating on interesting projects as a front end engineer or related with Web3
+* ⚡  I enjoy playing Padel 🎾 and Call of Duty 🎮

 ### Skills